Promotional model: Sports

 After a round of talks with broadcasters, the Professional Darts Corporation announced on 27 January 2018 that it would discontinue the use of walk-on girls in darts tournaments.
 The decision has encountered a backlash from some fans, players and models.

 On 31 January 2018, Formula One management announced that it would end the practice of grid girls who accompany the racers to the track, a tradition that "has been a staple of Formula 1 Grands Prix for decades", stating that "[they] feel this custom does not resonate with [their] brand values and clearly is at odds with modern day societal norms."
 The move has drawn criticism from former grid girls, including British model Kelly Brook.
 Former F1 executive Bernie Ecclestone and Red Bull Racing leader Christian Horner also expressed disapproval.
-In February 2018, Formula 1 announced it intended to replace grid girls with a new program called grid kids this season.
+In February 2018, Formula 1 announced it intended to replace grid girls with a new program called grid kids that season.
 The children used would be competitors in karting or junior categories, chosen by national motorsport authorities.

+In a similar move, the traditional podium girls of cycling's Tour de France were removed and replaced with one male and one female host starting with the 2020 Tour de France.